 The Occurrences of “Lifted Up” in the New Testament

-The Greek word that gets translated as “lifted up” or “exalted” in the NT is the word “hypsoo.”
+I use Logos to do a word search and the Greek word that gets translated as “lifted up” or “exalted” in the NT is the word “hypsoo.”
 In the Greek manuscript of the NT, this word occurs a total of 20 times in 16 verses.
 In the NIV translation, it translates to “exalted” in the following verses:

 - Matthew 23:12